ljtwinklecagas/spms-reporting-automation/README.md

 Previously:

-- Around 40 employees manually checked the OPCR every six months.
+- Around 40 employees manually checked the UWP every six months.
 - Employees compared their assigned work one by one.
 - Work assignments had to be copied manually into each IPCR.
 - The process took several weeks across the office.